5.1 Time-Independent Perturbation Theory#

 Key Concepts#

-Perturbation pushes nearby levels apart; energy levels of the same symmetry never cross
+• Level repulsion: Perturbation pushes nearby levels apart; energy levels of the same symmetry never cross.

-Perturbed eigenstates mix unperturbed states; mixing \(\propto\) matrix element / energy gap
+• State hybridization: Perturbed eigenstates mix unperturbed states; mixing is proportional to the matrix element divided by the energy gap.

 Learning Objectives#